- Transdisciplinary Theory, Evaluation, and Culture

 - Science Platform Sustainability 2030

 - Climate Action in National and International Processes (ClimAct)

 - Arctic Governance

 - Ocean Governance

-Prof. Dr. Lawrence is author or co‐author of over 130 peer‐reviewed publications.
-He has led various international projects, has served as editor for two journals (Atmospheric Chemistry and Physics; Atmospheric Environment), and is on several international committees, including being co‐chair of the International Global Atmospheric Chemistry program (IGAC).
+Prof. Lawrence is author or co‐author of over 150 peer‐reviewed publications.
+He has led various international projects, and has been serving on the editorial and advisory boards of various journals and on various international committees, including having been co‐chair of the International Global Atmospheric Chemistry program (IGAC) from 2015‐2018.